Sthiti04/SDN-Load-Balancing/README.md

 OpenFlow-based load balancing implementation using Ryu SDN controller and Mininet.

+## ⚠️ Important: Virtual Environment

+**The `venv/` directory is NOT included in this repository.** Each user must create their own virtual environment using the `install.sh` script or by following the [Installation Guide](INSTALLATION_GUIDE.md).

+This is intentional because virtual environments:
+- Are machine-specific with absolute paths
+- Don't work across different systems
+- Should never be committed to version control

 ## 📚 Documentation

 - **[Quick Start Guide](QUICKSTART.md)** - Get running in 5 minutes ⚡